IT Support Blog

 A business grade router has a much wider feature set compared to the free devices supplied by your internet service provider.
 Truth be told, those bundled routers cost less than £30 compared to an entry level business router costing £300 or more.

 These enhanced features allow you to lock down your network to further prevent unauthorised access.
-We highly recommend Draytek routers for small to medium businesses, and their most popular range can be found here
+We provide Draytek routers for small to medium businesses including full installation and configuration.

 The most feature rich is the new 2862, which also incorporates 4G and external antennae, which can take over should your broadband connection drop or fail.
 These routers can form part of your disaster recovery plan as discussed below.
 The majority of companies cannot operate without an internet connection, and this business router provides a fail-over system to ensure that you're always online .